Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Evidence: who are the gossips?

-First we show that $DC(0.2,3)$ is a significant driver of an individual nominating another (column 1).
-A one standard deviation increase in eigenvector centrality is associated with a 0.634 log-point increase in the number of others nominating a household (statistically significant at the 1\% level).
-In column 2 we see that this is robust to controlling for leadership status, geographic centrality of households, as well as village and caste fixed effects: a one standard deviation increase in diffusion centrality is associated with a 0.616 log-point increase in the number of others nominating the household (significant at the 1\% level).
-Leadership status does affect the number of nominations as well, as we saw in the descriptive evidence, but the point estimate of the diffusion centrality coefficient hardly changes.
+We begin with a number of bivariate regressions in Table \ref{tab:predict_biv}.
+First, we show that diffusion centrality is a significant driver of an individual nominating another (column 1).
+A one standard deviation increase in diffusion centrality is associated with a 0.607 log-point increase in the number of others nominating a household (statistically significant at the 1\% level).
+Columns 2 to 5 repeat the exercise with two other network statistics (degree and eigenvector centrality), with the ``leader'' dummy, and with an indicator for geographic centrality.
+All of these variables, except for geographic centrality, predict nomination, and the coefficients are similar in magnitude.